-The secret place is your invitation to cultivate a secret history in the Lord.
-However, often we stumble our way to the secret place.
-Often it feels as if no progress is being made.
+Psalm 91:1 depicts the secret place as place to abide in Him through intimacy: He that dwells in the secret place of the most High shall abide under the shadow of the Almighty (KJV).
+The secret place is your invitation to cultivate a secret history with God.
+However, oftentimes we stumble our way to the secret place.
+Hence, it feels as if no progress is being made.
 Doubts start to creep in: Is this really going to work for me?

 As we seek Him in the secret place, the process of maturation shifts the central focus from us to Him.
 We learn to bow low in humility, born out of true revelation of His character—and not from a veneer of religiosity.

 Can I share with you what I’ve learned in the secret place before the audience of One?

 - If needed, confess any known sins, and receive cleansing from all unrighteousness (I John 1:9)—plead the Blood over your mind, emotions and will.

 - Take authority over your own mind, emotions and will as you submit them to the Father (James 4:7)—do so verbally, aloud!

 - Tell the Father, “I can’t seek You as You so deserve unless You help me!”—allow the Holy Spirit to cause a groundswell of holy desperation to well up within your heart.

 - Thank the Father for the struggles you have in pursuing Him in the secret place as you think of every hindrance you’ve experienced in this pursuit—and thank Him for the breakthroughs that will come!

 - Surrender your own agenda—my needs, desires, self-obsession, and wants, as you receive His grace to focus on Him.
 (These are often legit needs that the Father does want to meet, but we become so fixated upon ourselves that we’re unable to set our gaze steadily upon the Father.)